-Published: 06/01/2019 Pages: 28 Full Study Price: US$ 995
+Published: 06/14/2017 Pages: 34 Full Study Price: US$ 500

-PreK-12 Enrollment & Demographics, 2019-2020 provides an overview and examines PreK-12 enrollment trends and demographics in the U.S. The main source of the compiled data is the U.S. Department of Education’s National Center for Education Statistics, generally thought to be the most authoritative source for data of this type.
-However, because of the time lag before NCES updates data, additional information has been drawn from other respected sources, including MCH Strategic Data, National Alliance for Public Charter Schools, the Council for American Private Education, the National Education Policy Center at the University of Colorado Boulder and the National Institute for Early Education Research at Rutgers University.
+PreK-12 Enrollment & Demographics, 2020-2021 provides an overview and examines PreK-12 enrollment trends and demographics in the U.S. The main source of the compiled data is the U.S. Department of Education’s National Center for Education Statistics, generally thought to be the most authoritative source for data of this type.
+However, because of the time lag before NCES updates data, additional information has been drawn from other respected sources, including the Cato Institute, the Council for American Private Education, EducationSuperHighway, Homeschool.com, National Alliance for Public Charter Schools, the National Catholic Educational Association, the National Center for Homeless Education at the University of North Carolina Greensboro, the National Education Policy Center at the University of Colorado Boulder and the National Institute for Early Education Research at Rutgers University.

 Simba Information presents the most recent information available on how many school districts and how many schools there are in the U.S., including how many public schools are charter schools.
 There is public and private school enrollment data, broken down by elementary and secondary school.
-Data on charter school enrollment is broken out, with trends over time shown.
+Data on charter school enrollment are broken out, with trends over time shown.
 Information also is provided on the number of students being homeschooled and the number of students being educated at virtual and blended schools.

 Additional information is provided on subgroups of students, including English-language learners, students in poverty and students with disabilities.